-A variety of bottom-up initiatives of growing your own food are taking place in partner cities.
-Many times the diffusion of such innovative projects can benefit, in an early phase, from a strong governance in the territory and initially assume a demonstrative-educational character.
+Many times such innovative projects need, in an early phase, a strong governance in the territory and initially assume a demonstrative-educational character.
 Therefore, many of the contributions of the cities have this characteristic.
 Some projects, those that promote self-production, already have an economic impact on social inclusion (for example: "Stadslandet Gothenburg - urban agriculture" of Goteborg and "Hartcliffe health & environment action group (HHEAG) of Bristol).
 The experience of the "CSA Birkenhof" of Amersfoort may represent an example of an entrepreneurial model and the "Identification of available land for cultivation" of Athens also have a strong element of cooperation and coordination of different municipal departments.